smcaleese/resume-analyzer/src/docs/database.md

 # Database
 For the sake of efficiency and convenience the job posts are stored in a SQL database in addition to being stored in CSV files.
-The `csv-to-db.py` script reads the job posts from the CSV files and inserts them into the database.
+The `populate_database.py` script reads the job posts from the CSV files and inserts them into the database.
+Run this script to populate the database.

 PostgreSQL is used as the SQL database and the SQLAlchemy ORM is used to interact with it.